-- These new officers will be crucial in the fight against coronavirus, as well as helping to drive down crime and to make our streets safer.
+- These new officers will be crucial in the fight against coronavirus, as well as helping to drive down crime and to make streets safer.

-The addition of these new officers brings the total number of police across London up to 33,782, meaning there are now more frontline officers on our streets to keep the public safe.
+The addition of these new officers brings the total number of police across London up to 31,943, meaning there are now more frontline officers on our streets to keep the public safe.

-Since the launch of the Government’s recruitment campaign one year ago, a total of 5,824 extra officers have joined police forces across England and Wales.
+Since the launch of the Government’s recruitment campaign one year ago, a total of 6,620 extra officers have joined police forces across England and Wales.

-The new statistics also show that the police workforce is now more diverse than ever before, with 10.7 per cent of new recruits identifying as Black, Asian and Minority Ethnic, and with 9,842 of all officers now being from these groups.
+The new statistics also show that the police workforce is now more diverse than ever before, with 10.2 per cent of new recruits identifying as Black, Asian and Minority Ethnic, and with 9,871 of all officers now being from these groups.

 This recruitment drive is at the centre of the Government’s commitment to back the police with more resources, powers and support to keep the public and their communities safe.

-Commenting, Mario said:
+Commenting, Mario Creatura said:

-Getting more police officers onto our streets is one of the people’s priorities, and so I am delighted that in just over one year, this Conservative Government has already delivered an extra 1,369 officers across London.
+“Getting more police officers onto our streets is one of the people’s priorities, and so I am delighted that in just over one year, this Conservative Government has already delivered an extra 1,369 officers across London.

-Every one of these officers will make an enormous difference in helping to cut crime and keep people safe – and I know that many more will follow as this Government continues to deliver on its promise to recruit 20,000 more over the next three years.
+“Every one of these officers will make an enormous difference in helping to cut crime and keep people safe – and I know that many more will follow as this Government continues to deliver on its promise to recruit 20,000 more over the next three years.

-By backing our police with the funding, powers and resources they need, we are keeping the public and our communities safe, so that people everywhere can live their lives free from the fear of crime.
+“By backing our police with the funding, powers and resources they need, the Government is keeping the public and our communities safe, so that people everywhere can live their lives free from the fear of crime.”